-In Grand Erie it is recognized that we have a responsibility, in partnership with pupils, their families, staff and the community, to provide a safe, positive learning and working environment for staff working with students.

-The main purpose of this procedure is to provide schools with direction in dealing with situations in which the behaviour of students has resulted in injury to a board employee.

-It is recognized that enhanced measures for staff working with students who display violent or aggressive behaviours may be required.
+- 1.1.
+In Grand Erie, it is recognized that we have a responsibility, in partnership with pupils, their families, employees and the community, to provide a safe, positive learning and working environment for employees working with students. - 1.2.
+The main purpose of this procedure is to provide schools with direction in dealing with situations in which the behaviour of students has resulted in injury to a Grand Erie employee(s). - 1.3.
+It is recognized that enhanced measures for employees working with students who display violent or aggressive behaviours may be required. - 1.4.
 It is recognized that students may, at times, exhibit some aspects of behaviours that are considered aggressive.
 This may be due to cognitive or developmental level, or as part of the nature of their exceptionality as a student who has special needs.
-The behaviours are not necessarily intended to harm others and could be attributed to environmental components, communication needs, avoidance or escape of expectations, or to gain access to items or attention from others..
+The behaviours are not necessarily intended to harm others and could be attributed to environmental components, communication needs, avoidance or escape of expectations, or to gain access to items or attention from others. - 1.5.
 It is recognized that, despite the challenges presented by the behaviour of students, every precaution reasonable will be taken in the circumstances for the protection of a worker to maintain a safe working environment.
-The safe working environment may be achieved through protective equipment and/or effective educational programming to address student - specific needs, staff training, and effective incident response to staff procedures and debriefing.
-Staff will have the opportunity to debrief after a traumatic event.
+The safe working environment may be achieved through protective equipment and/or effective educational programming to address student specific needs, employee training, and effective incident response to employee procedures and debriefing.
+Employees will have the opportunity to debrief after a traumatic event.